William Fairbairn & Sons: Railway locomotives

 Their first designs were of the four-wheeled "Bury" type, built for the Manchester and Leeds Railway.
 Generally they built to the design of the customer or similar to those being produced by Edward Bury and Company and Sharp, Roberts and Company.

 In all they produced over sixty-nine locomotives for the M&LR, their main customer, but they also built for the "little" North Western Railway and for lines in Ireland.
-Their production was mainly lightweight 0-4-0, then 2-2-2, 2-4-0 and 0-4-2 engines typical of the day.
+In 1841-42, they "renewed" 11 locomotives for the London and South Western Railway.
+The locomotives had originally been built in 1838-39 under the company's first locomotive engineer Joseph Woods but had proved unsatisfacory in service and John Viret Gooch, Wood's successor, arranged for their "renewal".
+The 2-2-2 locomotives then became known as the "Southampton" class and were numbered 16-26 in 1846.
+Fairbairn's supplied further 2-2-2 locomotives, known as the "Alecto" class for the LSWR in 1846-47.
+Fairbairn's production was mainly lightweight 0-4-0, then 2-2-2, 2-4-0 and 0-4-2 engines typical of the day.
 One example of a Fairbairn locomotive, a small 2-2-2 tank engine, is preserved, in Rio de Janeiro.